 The innovative Norwegian Breakaway reflects the style and vibrancy of her year-round homeport, New York City.
 In spring and summer she sails from the Big Apple to the pink sand beaches of Bermuda and in winter cruises to the tropical seas of the Caribbean and the Bahamas & Florida.
 She brings to life the romance and allure of travelling on water with unique spaces like The Waterfront, an industry-first oceanfront promenade lined with alfresco bars and restaurants.
-Indulge in 29 extraordinary dining experiences, enjoy five multi-storey watersides in the Aqua Park, and be dazzled by a spectacular firework display on every cruise.
+Indulge in 27 extraordinary dining experiences and enjoy five multi-storey waterslides in the Aqua Park.

 Since its first voyage in 2002, Norwegian Dawn has delighted guests with its Caribbean tours.
 Her special affiliation with the port of New York is illustrated by the Statue of Liberty adorning the port side of the ship, and indeed NCL cruises enjoy a productive relationship with the New York Giants American football team.
 The 91,000 tonne, 965 foot family friendly experience also takes in Florida and Miami on its journey, with extended stops at selected points to allow guests to experience the Caribbean islands in all their glory.